silver-castle/mach9/CONTRIBUTING.md

 2. All pull requests must have explicit value for maintainers.
 3. All pull requests must pass flake8 checks.
 4. All pull requests must be consistent with the existing code.
-5. If you decide to remove/change anything from any common interface a deprecation message should accompany it.
-6. If you implement a new feature you should have at least one unit test to accompany it.
+5. If you implement a new feature you should have at least one unit test to accompany it.

 ## Warning